gigawatson/dev-machine/README.md

 touch .hushlogin
 ```

-Install [Oh My ZSH](https://ohmyz.sh) with the [`zsh-autosuggestions`](https://github.com/zsh-users/zsh-autosuggestions) plugin.
-To enable tab-completion suggestions in the plugin, create a new settings file with it turned on:
+Install [Oh My ZSH](https://ohmyz.sh) to move from Bash to to a more interactive Zsh.
+Also install the [`zsh-autosuggestions`](https://github.com/zsh-users/zsh-autosuggestions) plugin and to enable tab-completion suggestions, create a new settings file with it turned on:

 ```zsh
 echo "ZSH_AUTOSUGGEST_STRATEGY=(history completion)" > ~/.oh-my-zsh/custom/zsh-autosuggestions-config.zsh